Who Qualifies for a Habitat Home? It is not easy!

 Habitat for Humanity ReStores is a nonprofit home improvement store and donation center that sell new and gently used furniture, home accessories, building materials, and appliances to the public at a fraction of the retail price.
 Local ReStores are in Smyrna, Lawrenceville, and Gainesville.
 Use the following link to find a location near you: Habitat for Humanity ReStores.
 The ReStores are proudly owned and operated by local Habitat for Humanity affiliates.
 Proceeds are used to build homes and improve communities locally and around the world.
-ReStores sell reusable and surplus building materials, furniture, and appliances to the public.
+ReStores sells reusable and surplus building materials, furniture, and appliances to the public.
 To see accepted materials, contact your local Habitat ReStore.